 The ideal Detroit Region is an equitable and fair community where everyone has the opportunities, resources, and tools to participate and prosper.
 To build a strong economy and drive economic growth, leaders in the private and public sectors need to advance racial equity.
-According to PolicyLink, estimates show that the Region’s economy can grow by as much as 12% and generate an additional $28 billion annually by reconciling gaps in economic equity that have historically limited people of color from full participation in the economy.
+Estimates show that the Region’s economy can grow by as much as 12% and generate an additional $28 billion annually by reconciling gaps in economic equity that have historically limited people of color from full participation in the economy.
 W.K.
 Kellogg Foundation reports that by 2050, Michigan stands to gain $92 billion in economic output by closing the racial equity gap.

 As the conversation continues to move forward, data is key to determining how to close these gaps.
 The Chamber’s Data and Research team highlights how the Region is doing on key measures of inclusive prosperity.